Locking differential: Applications

+Locking differentials are found in many utility vehicles, trucks, tractors, and other types of heavy equipment.
+They are especially common in agricultural machinery and military vehicles, where maintaining traction on soft, muddy, or uneven surfaces is important.
+Some farm tractors provide the operator with a foot pedal that locks the differential when additional traction is needed.
+In motorsports, locking differentials may be used in place of a limited-slip differential.

+Four-wheel drive vehicles intended for off-road use often employ locking differentials to reduce the likelihood of becoming immobilized on loose, muddy, or rocky terrain.
+Locking differentials are often considered essential equipment for serious off-roading.
+Many such vehicles have a locking center differential in addition to the front and rear differentials.

 Types

 Automatic lockers

 Automatic lockers lock and unlock automatically with no direct input from the driver.
 Some automatic locking differential designs ensure that engine power is always transmitted to both wheels, regardless of traction conditions, and will "unlock" only when one wheel is required to spin faster than the other during cornering.
 These would be more correctly termed automatic unlocking differentials, because their at-rest position is locked.
 They will never allow either wheel to spin slower than the differential carrier or axle as a whole, but will permit a wheel to be over-driven faster than the carrier speed.
 The most common example of this type would be the Detroit Locker, made by Eaton Corporation, also known as the Detroit No-Spin, which replaces the entire differential carrier assembly.
 Others, sometimes referred to as lunchbox lockers, use the stock differential carrier and replace only the internal spider gears and shafts with interlocking plates.
 Both types of automatic lockers will allow for a degree of differential wheel speed while turning corners in conditions of equal traction, but will otherwise lock both axle shafts together when traction conditions demand it.